 “Stefan!
 Wake up – I can’t breathe.
 I need help!”

-Today marked our momentous ascent to Thorong La Pass in Nepal, the climax of our Annapurna trek which would take us to an altitude of 17,769 feet (5,416 meters) – the highest either of us has ever been on foot!
+Today marked our momentous ascent to Thorong La Pass in Nepal, the climax of our Annapurna trek which would take us to an altitude of 17,769 feet (5,416 meters) – the highest we had ever been on foot!

 However, this was also the moment the altitude sickness struck me with a vengeance!